 The central part of the body houses the brain and main muscles.
-The skin is evenly dark yellow and hairless except for patches of long whiskers linked to their sense of touch and hearing (these whiskers can be moved quite dexterously, and are often used to feel over things with or manipulate their version of keyboards).
+The skin is evenly dark yellow and mostly hairless, with a number of specialised long whiskers which are linked to their sense of touch and hearing.
+These whiskers can be moved quite dexterously, and are often used to feel over things with or manipulate their version of keyboards.
 The Silent Ones have rather limited sight in both ends, one small eye on the snout and one on the bulb.
 However, their sense of touch and hearing is excellent; they can pinpoint a noise source underground from several meters away within a few millimeters.

 Silent Ones use clothes, which look like blankets hung or wrapped over their elongated bodies.
 These blankets have many holes letting the whiskers out, and sometimes have artificial whiskers (which can reach great lengths).
 The feet-pads are often protected by a sandal-like construction.
 Most Silent Ones also have several computers or telecommunication systems hidden in the clothing.

-One unfortunate side effect of this treatment is that the transition from the larval stage to adult stage becomes impossible; the larva simply doesn't loose its fur and develop legs, it just continues to grow into a ball of fat with severe retardation.
+One unfortunate side effect of this treatment is that they are effectively sterile; if an immortal gives birth, their larvae can no longer transition to the adult stage.
+Immortal larvae do not lose their fur and develop legs, but just continue to grow into balls of fat with severe retardation.
 In fact, it is possible that the treatment was intended as a kind of birth control originally.

 Naturally, the immortal population remained small and even began to dwindle as accidents or other problems killed individuals.
 The immortals then decided to institute a class of mortals to make sure there was enough viable larvae.
 These mortals were initially kept addicted to various substances, both to keep them loyal and peaceful, and to produce healthy offspring.